davidsenk/hashstream/README.md

 Useful for coordinating systems that provide different hashtypes for stored blobs.

+All hash types and library usage has associated tests, verify operation with `cargo test`

 # Usage

 ` dd if=/dev/zero bs=4M count=250 status=progress | hashstream --sha256 `